 Existing inferred resources at Panantza have been recently updated by including the 2006 drilling results.

 A new block-model based resource estimate using a 0.4% copper cut-off, reports approximately 463 million tonnes grading 0.66% copper containing 6.7 billion pounds of copper.
 The 2006 drilling added close to a billion pounds of copper to the previous Panantza resource.
 During completion of the drill programme, Corriente will focus on converting most of this resource to the measured and indicated category.

 One objective of the 2006 Panantza drilling program was to define the southern edge of the Panantza mineralization.
-However, rather than delineate the edge of the Panantza deposit, the most recent results indicate the Panantza mineralization extends farther south than previously recognized.
+However, rather than delineate the edge of the Panantza deposit, the 2006 results indicate the Panantza mineralization extends farther south than previously recognized.
 The southernmost holes drilled, PA033 and PA034, were both terminated in copper mineralization averaging over 0.8% Cu at the hole bottoms, at approximately 330 metres and 342 metres deep respectively.
 The Panantza drill plan has now been expanded to complete additional holes to follow this mineralization to the south.

-In addition, the deepest holes from this round of drilling (such as PA051) indicate mineralization extends more than 200 metres deeper than previous drilling in the southwest portion of the deposit and mineralization remains open for further extension at depth.
+In addition, the deepest holes from this round of drilling (such as PA051) indicate that mineralization extends more than 200 metres deeper than previous drilling in the southwest portion of the deposit and mineralization remains open for further extension at depth.
 The deposit is also still open to the west.

 San Carlos is a large copper-molybdenum mineralized porphyry system with dimensions of about 2000 metres x 2500 metres.
-The mineralization has been tested with 25 diamond drill holes at variable spacing, drilled by Billiton in 1997 and 1998.
-The current inferred resource estimate based on these drill holes is 657 million tonnes at 0.61% copper, calculated at a 0.4% copper cut-off.
-This contains 8.8 billion pounds of copper.
+The mineralization has been tested with 25 diamond drill holes at variable spacing, drilled by BHP Billiton in 1997 and 1998.
+The current inferred resource estimate based on these drill holes, calculated at a 0.4% copper cut-off, is 657 million tonnes grading 0.61% copper, containing 8.8 billion pounds of copper.
 The next phase of drilling will attempt to expand the resources and convert the bulk of the inferred resources to the indicated category.

-The company feels that the Panantza-San Carlos concessions represent a rare opportunity to capitalize on six years of community work, project engineering and management development expertise that has been built around the company's Mirador Project.
+Management of the company feels that the Panantza-San Carlos concessions represent a rare opportunity to capitalize on six years of community work, project engineering and management development expertise that has been built around the company's Mirador Project.
 This body of knowledge will significantly assist in the project development process and at the same time allow the company to take economic advantage of infrastructure that is being put in place for the Mirador mine.

-During the six-month period ended June 30, 2007, the company incurred exploration and development costs of \$621,171 for the Panantza-San Carlos project, including \$250,698 in the second quarter of 2007.
-Additionally, exploration costs of \$366,790 were attributed to the company's remaining copper exploration targets for the six-month period ended June 30, 2007, including \$74,975 in the second quarter of 2007.
+During the nine-month period ended September 30, 2007, the company incurred exploration and development costs of \$922,305 for the Panantza-San Carlos project, including \$301,134 in the third quarter of 2007.
+The company focused its exploration efforts for the Panantza-San Carlos project on its community relations programs in the district, reviewed the status of all exploration-based EIAs and associated audits and reviewed a series of project proposals from third parties.

-During the first six months of 2007, the company focused its exploration efforts for the Panantza-San Carlos project on its community relations programs in the district, reviewed the status of all exploration based EIAs and associated audits and reviewed a series of project proposals from third parties.
-Additionally, engineering work on the Preliminary Assessment of a 90,000 tonne per day combined Panantza-San Carlos copper mining operation started during the recent quarter.
-A technical report for this project is expected to be completed by the end of the third quarter of this year as well.
+Additionally, engineering work on a Preliminary Assessment of a 90,000 tonne per day combined Panantza-San Carlos copper mining operation started during the recent quarter.
+A technical report for this project will be completed and disclosed in the fourth quarter of this year.

 Management recognizes that the size of the combined Panantza - San Carlos project is better suited to the capabilities of a large integrated copper mining company in partnership with the company.
-Consequently, discussions have begun with several parties who are interested in a mining operation of large scale, which will enable the company to stay focused on development of the Mirador project as a priority.
+Consequently, discussions have begun with several parties who are interested in a mining operation of large scale, which will enable the company to stay focused on development of the Mirador Project as a priority.